nikwhite/nikwhite.io/readme.md

 #### Why Cloud Run

-* App Engine Standard does not support `WebSocket`s, but can scale to 0
+* App Engine Standard can scale to 0, bug does not support `WebSocket`s
 * App Engine Flexible supports `WebSocket`s, but cold start time is lengthy and does not scale to 0, which is excess cost
 * Cloud Compute is more than needed
+* Cloud Run enables use of GKE for future needs

 ### Process and Diagram